andygrunwald/gotrap/README.md

 ## Motivation

-I was active in the TYPO3 community some time ago and if th
+I was active in the TYPO3 community some time ago.
+Most of this time i was focusing on quality, testing, stability, (custom) tools and similar.
+Since TYPO3 was using Gerrit and TravisCI came up.
+For all other projects i started to love TravisCI and i thought it would be cool to get TravisCI-Support for Gerrit Changesets with a self hosted Git infrastructure.

+@StephenKing and me started to talk about this feature.
+And he liked this idea.
+Short after this chat i started hacking on this feature.
+This implementation was the most hackiest PHP code i ever wrote.
+This code never goes online.

+In February 2015 i met @StephenKing again at [Config Management Camp in Gent, Belgium](http://cfgmgmtcamp.eu/).
+We talked about this feature again and i started hacking.
+Again.
+But this time i wanted to learn a new language and was fascinated by [the go programming language](http://golang.org/).

+And here you see the result.

 ## Alternative implementations

 *gotrap* is maybe not the best solution for this job, but coding this was fun anyway.
-Have a look below for alternative / possible solution for this problem.
+Have a look below for alternative / possible solution for this problem i can think about.

-PS: If you had created such an alternative let me know :wink:
+PS: If you had created such an alternative or know a different way how to solve this problem, let me know.
+I will be happy to include your way :wink:

 ### Jenkins

-[Jenkins](http://jenkins-ci.org/) is a good tool to execute such work as well.
+[Jenkins](http://jenkins-ci.org/) is an awesome tool to execute such work as well.
 A [Gerrit Trigger](https://wiki.jenkins-ci.org/display/JENKINS/Gerrit+Trigger) plugin already exists and works like a charm in several environments.

-With the help of jenkins you can do the same communication like *gotrap* as well.
+With the help of jenkins you can do the same communication like *gotrap*.
-One benefit would be the log of the single actions / commands will be public visible.
+One benefit over *gotrap* would be the log of the single actions / commands will be public visible.
 Maybe helpful to get a better understanding of what is going on.
-With Jenkins you are not limited to TravisCI tests, but can extend your tests as you won\`t.
+With Jenkins you are not limited to TravisCI tests.
+You can add your tests as you want.
-The disadvantage is: You have to host and maintain a jenkins environment.
+The disadvantage is: You have to host and maintain a jenkins environment on your own.

 But have a look what cool things you can create with jenkins (e.g. DB Datasets CI check):